unicode-org/cldr/docs/ldml/tr35-general.md

 ### 6.3 <a name="Example_Units" href="#Example_Units">Example Units</a>

-The following table contains examples of types and units currently defined by CLDR.
+The following table contains examples of groupings and units currently defined by CLDR.
 The units in CLDR are not comprehensive; it is anticipated that more will be added over time.
 The complete list of supported units is in the validity data: see _Section [3.11 Validity Data](tr35.md#Validity_Data)_.
-The compound units in the table below either require specialized formatting or have a numerator and/or demoninator that are not defined as valid standalone units.
-Note: as explained in _Section 6.4 [Compound Units](#compound-units)_, CLDR provides data to format any compound unit composed of two simple units from the following table.

 | Type           | Core Unit Identifier     | Compound? | Sample Format  |
 | -------------- | ------------------------ | --------- | -------------- |